andrewm1tchell/ShakespeareSoup/ReadMe.md

 Java Web App to formulate sentences using directed graphs and Shakespeare's timeless works!

+Head to http://shakespearesoup.org/ to see it in action

 Just enter in a root word and this tool will create a sentence or phrase beginning with you word.

 Some of these phrases may come out as pure gibberish but it is all for [romantic]comedies sake.

+This was created using directed graphs as a way to better understand there usage and structure.

 ## Setup